eldar-mustafayev/jsonb-smart-union/README.md

 ![JSONB Union Logo](https://your-domain.com/path/to/logo.png)

-JSONB Union is a powerful PostgreSQL extension that allows you to smartly combine two JSONB objects in a way that preserves non-null values, merges arrays, and recursively compares nested objects.
+JSONB Union is a powerful PostgreSQL extension that allows you to smartly combine two JSONB objects in a way that preserves non-null values, merges arrays, recursively compares nested objects, and drops duplicates.
 This extension is designed to be used as both a standalone function and as an aggregation function with the `GROUP BY` clause.

 ## Table of Contents